Undone.

 resist what would slow and cool.

-leave marks on body, mind, and heart.
+leave marks on body, and mind, and heart.

 Thou shalt.